 Our business and financial performance depend significantly on worldwide economic conditions.
-We face global macroeconomic challenges including the ongoing effects of geopolitical conflicts, such as the ongoing war between Russia and

-Ukraine, the ongoing conflict in Gaza, including the heightened tensions in the Red Sea, and any potential conflicts between China and Taiwan, supply chain constraints, uncertainty in global financial markets and the risk of a recession, inflationary trends, volatility in exchange rates and evolving dynamics in the global trade environment.
+We continue to face global macroeconomic challenges including the ongoing effects of geopolitical conflicts, such as the ongoing war between Russia and Ukraine, the ongoing conflict in Gaza, including the heightened tensions in the Red Sea, and any potential conflicts between China and Taiwan, supply chain constraints, uncertainty in key financial markets and the risk of a recession, inflationary trends, volatility in exchange rates and evolving dynamics in the global trade environment.
 We also experience seasonality in the sale of our products, which may be affected by general economic conditions.
-During 2023, we observed continued market uncertainty and inflationary pressures, however, since the second half of 2023, we observed some recovery in the markets, evidenced by the strong retail sales performance in the fourth quarter of 2023.
-Based on market indicators and other factors, we expect this trend to repeat in the second half of 2024, but if these indicators proved to be incorrect, our financial results could be negatively impacted.
-We have in the past experienced, and may continue to experience supply chain disruptions leading to increased logistics costs, such as the increased freight costs from increased air-shipments in the three months ended March 31, 2024 due to the shipping delays caused by the tension in the Red Sea.
+The extent of the impact of macroeconomic conditions and geopolitical tensions on our business, sales, results of operations, cash flows and financial condition will depend on future developments, which are not within our control and are highly uncertain and cannot be predicted.
+We will continue to evaluate these risks and uncertainties and further our mitigation plans.

 We are exposed to fluctuations in foreign currency exchange rates.
 As a result of our foreign sales and operations, we have revenue, payroll and other operating expenses denominated in foreign currencies, in particular the Chinese Yuan, Euro and British Pound.
 Unfavorable movement in the exchange rate between the U.S. dollar and the currencies we conduct sales or operate in may negatively impact our financial results.
-While the foreign currency fluctuations did not have a material impact to our operating results for the three months ending March 31, 2024, there can be no assurance that future foreign currency fluctuations will not have a material impact to our operating results.
+While the foreign currency fluctuations did not have a material impact to our operating results for the six months ending June 30, 2024, there can be no assurance that future foreign currency fluctuations will not have a material impact to our operating results.